Global Action Plan (GAP) on child wasting*

-We are concerned that an impossibly short consultation time (at the same time as the WHO Executive Board) was given for this Plan that proposes many fundamental changes in the management of malnutrition.
-Note that the important WHA Resolution 55.25 was omitted from the list of Resolutions in the Decision on Infant and Young Child Feeding.
+Note It concerns us that WHA Resolution 55.25 was omitted from the list of Resolutions in the Executive Board Decision on Infant and Young Child Feeding.
 This Resolution is especially important in the context of malnutrition management.
 It specifically calls on Member States (4) to ensure that the introduction of micronutrient interventions and the marketing of nutritional supplements do not replace, or undermine support for the sustainable practice of, exclusive breastfeeding and optimal complementary feeding;

 In our response, we recognise that products may be needed, but they should only be used under strict conditions.
 If there is over-emphasis on product-based, expensive, quick-fix, technological approaches, the underlying and structural causes of malnutrition are forgotten and public funds for development are diverted away from support for sustainable preventive solutions.
 Increased consumption of ultra-processed foods can undermine confidence in exclusive and sustained breastfeeding, community support for home-prepared nutritious foods, biodiverse, minimally processed and culturally appropriate foods.
 This can also lead to overweight-obesity and related non-communicable diseases – problems that GAP refers to but does nothing to address.

 The draft fails to highlight the need for COI safeguards, the risks undue influence of the Private Sector on nutrition planning and the risks of market led approaches to distribution and access.